Marcel-B/python_and_c/README.md

 # python_and_c
-link python to c and back
+link python to c and back, an easy example.